sphinx-doc/sphinx/doc/usage/domains/cpp.rst

 Namespacing
 -----------

-Declarations in the C++ domain are as default placed in global scope.
+Declarations in the C++ domain are by default placed in global scope.
 The current scope can be changed using three namespace directives.
 They manage a stack declarations where ``cpp:namespace`` resets the stack and changes a given scope.